-- Q: How might we define what expression in a language mean? - A: One approach is to give a general mechanism to translate a sentence in L into a set of sentences in another language or system that we take to be well defined. - For example: - Define the meaning of computer science terms by translating them in ordinary English. - Define the meaning of English by showing how to translate into - Define the meaning of French expression by translating into mathematical logic c statement operational semantics for(e1;e2;e3) {<body>}</body> el; loop: exit: if e2=0 goto exit <body> e3; goto loop</body>
+- Q: How might we define what expression in a language mean? - A: One approach is to give a general mechanism to translate a sentence in L into a set of sentences in another language or system that is well defined. - For example: - Define the meaning of computer science terms by translating them in ordinary English. - Define the meaning of English by showing how to translate into French - Define the meaning of French expression by translating into mathematical logic